 12. Know Your Billing Cycles

 If you have online billing, this is less of a concern.
-But if you get paper bills in the mail and you notice one is late, contact the sender immediately.
+But if you get paper bills in the mail and notice one is late, contact the sender immediately.

 13. Consider Freezing Your Credit Files